 - 8. UHA periodically informs participating providers, as described in the UHA Provider Handbook, of the availability of ICC services, provide training for patient centered primary care homes (PCPCH) and other primary care providers' staff on ICC services and other support services available for members. - 9.
 UHA makes ICC services available to coordinate the provision of these services to members who exhibit inappropriate, disruptive, or threatening behaviors in a provider's office or clinic or other healthcare settings. - 10.
 UHA shall implement procedures to share the results of its identification and assessment, including assessing the cultural and linguistic needs, of any member appropriate for intensive care coordination services, with participating providers serving the member so that those activities are not duplicated. - 11.
 UHA has a referral process, which is described in the UHA Member Handbook, for direct access to network specialists, for identifying, assessing and producing a treatment plan for each member identified as having a special healthcare need.
 UHA produces a treatment plan or service plan for members with special health care needs, including members receiving LTSS that are determined through a health assessment to need a course of treatment or regular care monitoring.
 Each treatment plan shall be: - a.
-Developed by the member's designated provider, including any community-based support services and the member's participation; - Include consultation with any specialist caring for the member; including DHS long-term care or long-term services and supports providers in development of plans; - c.
-Approved by the UHA in a timely manner if UHA approval is required; - d.
-Follow rules outlined in OAR 410-141-3835 (fka 410-141-3225) service authorization; and - e.
+Developed by the member's designated provider, including any community-based support services and the member's participation; - b.
+Include consultation with any specialist caring for the member; including DHS long-term care or long-term services and supports providers in development of plans; - c.
+Approved by UHA in a timely manner if UHA approval is required; - d.
+Follow rules outlined in OAR 410-141-3835 service authorization; and - e.
 In accordance with any applicable quality assurance and utilization review standards. - 12.
-UHA CM Coordinator or BH Coordinator will share treatment or service plans and results of any identification and assessment of that member's needs to prevent duplication of those activities with the State, including DHS offices for member's receiving long-term care or LTSS, or others serving the member to meet 42 CFR § 438.208 to prevent duplication of those activities as noted: - a.
+UHA CM Coordinator or BH Coordinator will share treatment or service plans and results of any identification and assessment of that member's needs to prevent duplication of those activities with the State, including DHS offices for member's receiving long-term care or LTSS, or others serving the member to meet 42 CFR §438.208 to prevent duplication of those activities as noted: - a.
 Include the results of any identification and assessment of member's risk or needs assessments, for members receiving Medicaid-funded long-term care or long-term services and supports; or with Medicare Advantage (MA) plans serving dually eligible members;

-Policy Name: Intensive Care Coordination Services (ICC) Department: Clinical Engagement Policy Number: CE16 Version: 6 Creation Date: 9/19/2017 Revised Date: 4/17/19, 7/26/19, 9/25/19, 12/5/19 Review Date: 8/10/18
+UMPQUA HEALTH CORPORATE POLICY & PROCEDURE Ultime Policy Name: CE16 - Intensive Care Coordination Services Department: Health Plan Operations Policy Number: CE16 Version: 8 Creation Date: 09/19/2017 Revised Date: 4/17/19, 7/26/19, 9/25/19, 12/5/19, 5 5/20/21, 2/24/22